-After two studio albums and a trial-by-fire legendary US tour supporting lovable Mott the Hoople, London-based Queen was ready to reign over the local Rainbow Theater as headliners for the first time in late March 1974.
-They were so impressive in concert that when they booked the same venue in November later that same year to premiere their third studio album, Sheer Heart Attack containing “Now I’m Here”,”Stone Cold Crazy” and Queen’s first bonafide hit “Killer Queen“, the young foursome had to add a second night.( L-R Freddie Mercury, John Deacon, Brian May, Roger Taylor )
+After two studio albums and a trial-by-fire legendary US tour supporting lovable Mott the Hoople, London-based Queen headlining the Rainbow Theatre for the first time in late March 1974 were so impressive in concert that when they booked the same venue in November later that same year to premiere their third studio album, Sheer Heart Attack, the young foursome had to add a second night.( L-R Freddie Mercury, John Deacon, Brian May, Roger Taylor )

 Apparently in the mid-1970s you could go into a British cinema to watch a forgettable Burt Reynolds movie and also see the entire Queen concert before the main attraction, yet the audio tapes from none of the three nights at the Rainbow were ever released until four decades later.
 By including the entire March Live at the Rainbow ’74 show on disc one and the November performances on a second disc, you can actually witness Queen’s rapid ascent to the throne of rock royalty.

-Yet Roger Taylor reveals here In the Studio that all was not well with the rock royal family.The guys were flat broke without knowing where the money was going.
+Yet Roger Taylor reveals here In the Studio in this classic rock interview that all was not well with the rock royal family.The guys were flat broke without knowing where the money was going.
 And Brian May confesses that all was not well with his health, either.
 May contracted hepatitis while on tour in America, requiring hospitalization.
-But while recording Sheer Heart Attack ( US #12 on Billboard album sales chart, #2 in the UK) in London over the Summer of 1974, May collapsed with an even more life-threatening chronic colon condition that nearly killed him.
+But while recording Sheer Heart Attack containing “Now I’m Here”,”Stone Cold Crazy” and Queen’s first bonafide hit “Killer Queen” ( US #12 on Billboard album sales chart, #2 in the UK) in London over the Summer of 1974, May collapsed with an even more life-threatening chronic colon condition that nearly killed him.
 Find out in this In the Studio interview. – Redbeard